ForkAwesome/Fork-Awesome/README.md

+⚠️ **This project has not had a release for ~2 years, another release is not planned.
+Rather, this project will be progressively archived.
+A deep dive of this situation can be found in the [retrospective](posts/2023-04-10_forkawesomeIntrospection/forkawesomeIntrospection.md)** ⚠️

 # Fork Awesome

-### A fork of the iconic font and CSS toolkit
+_A fork of the iconic font and CSS toolkit, Font Awesome_

 [![npm-badge]][npm-link] [![all-contrib]](CONTRIBUTORS.md) [![jsdeliver-badge]][jsdeliver-link] [![cdnjs-badge]][cdnjs-link] [![build-status-badge]][build-status-link] [![matrix-badge]][matrix-link]

 **Fork Awesome is a suite of 796 pictographic and brand icons for easy, scalable vector graphics on websites and beyond.**

-This project, as the name suggests, began as a fork of [Font Awesome](https://fontawesome.com).
+This project began as a fork of [Font Awesome](https://fontawesome.com).
 Font Awesome was originally created by [Dave Gandy](https://twitter.com/davegandy) and ran as a community project.
 However, as Font Awesome developed, pull requests from the community stopped being accepted (October 2016) and as of version 5.0 [the build system became private](https://github.com/FortAwesome/Font-Awesome/issues/12199#issuecomment-362919956) (February 2018).

-With gratitude to Dave Gandy and the Font Awesome team, [Julien](https://github.com/xuv) [Deswaef](https://merveilles.town/@xuv) forked Font Awesome 4.7 into [Fork Awesome 1.0](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0) in February 2018, to continue building the amazing resource in a fully free, libre and open-source fashion, with and for the wider community.
+With gratitude to Dave Gandy and the Font Awesome team, [Julien Deswaef](https://merveilles.town/@xuv) forked Font Awesome 4.7 into [Fork Awesome 1.0](https://github.com/ForkAwesome/Fork-Awesome/releases/tag/1.0.0) in February 2018, to continue building the amazing resource in a fully free, libre and open-source fashion, with and for the wider community.
 After a period of extended inactivity (i.e. no release since February 2019), several Fork Awesome users [got](https://github.com/ForkAwesome/Fork-Awesome/issues/292) [together](https://github.com/ForkAwesome/Fork-Awesome/issues/235) to try and revive the project 🌱

-We are now catching up with backlogged issues and pull requests, updating technology and documentation — even reevaluating the project aims, as icon fonts gradually [become](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/) [deprecated](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/).
+We are ~~now catching up with backlogged issues and pull requests, updating technology and documentation — even~~ reevaluating the project aims, as icon fonts gradually [become](https://www.irigoyen.dev/blog/2021/02/17/stop-using-icon-fonts/) [deprecated](https://cloudfour.com/thinks/seriously-dont-use-icon-fonts/).
 Come say hi in the [#forkawesome:matrix.org](https://matrix.to/#/#forkawesome:matrix.org) matrix room 🙂

 ## How to use

 There is a full page in our documentation website that explains [how to use Fork Awesome in your web project](https://forkaweso.me/Fork-Awesome/get-started/).
 It ranges from just pointing to a CSS file on a CDN, hosting it on your own server or even adapting the LESS and SCSS files to your own liking.

 ## License

 - The Fork Awesome font is licensed under the SIL OFL 1.1:
   - http://scripts.sil.org/OFL
 - Fork Awesome CSS, LESS, and Sass files are licensed under the MIT License: